Low-Key-Dev-Hrishi/Spotify-Music-Analysis/README.md

 Visualization & Insight:

 The analysis reveals a clear, decades-long increase in both the energy and danceability of popular music, peaking in the 2000s.
 The 2020s show the first slight decline in average energy, suggesting a potential shift in musical trends, possibly influenced by the rise of lower-energy, mood-based genres on streaming platforms.

+Question 2: Who are the most prolific artists?
+To identify the artists with the largest number of tracks in the catalog, a query was run to count the tracks for each artist.

+SQL Query:
+SELECT
+    primary_artist,
+    COUNT(*) AS track_count
+FROM
+    spotify_tracks_clean
+WHERE
+    primary_artist IS NOT NULL
+GROUP BY
+    primary_artist
+ORDER BY
+    track_count DESC
+LIMIT 20;